ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 	.catch( ... );
 ```

-Please, be aware that when you try to build CKEditor 5 from source with WProofreader, you need to adjust the example `webpack.config.js` provided in the {@link installation/getting-started/quick-start-other#building-the-editor-from-source building from source guide} to allow including also icons and styling from the WProofreader package.
-There are two options how for this.
+Please be aware that when you try to build CKEditor 5 from source with WProofreader included, you need to adjust the example `webpack.config.js` provided in the {@link installation/getting-started/quick-start-other#building-the-editor-from-source building from source guide}.
+It needs to also allow including icons and styling from the WProofreader package.
+There are two way to do this.

-The first configuration is simpler, however, it can affect not CKEdtor5-related packages `.svg` and `.css` files:
+The first configuration option is simpler:

 ```js
 	///[...]